ryzenpay/ownitall/README.md

 # Disclaimer:
-This is still in the works and no where near close to finished.
+This project is in the works, some corners are unfinished.
-Use of this program is at your own risk and can be against the TOS of certain platforms, use at your own caution.
+Usage of this program is at your own risk and can be against the TOS of certain services, use at your own caution.

 # ownitall
-own your music library no matter the platform (whichever is currently supported)
+Own your music no matter the platform (whichever is supported)
-OwnItAll hopes to ease the movement of your music library between playforms including local
+OwnItAll hopes to ease the movement of your music library between playforms, including local

 # Current goals
 -[x] non-interactive mode (for automation)
 -[x] syncronization between libraries (put them all into ownitall and then have the same library elsewhere)
 -[ ]  Web GUI
--[x] automation (cronjob, ...)

 # documentation
-all there currently is, is the automated javadoc documentation: https://ryzenpay.github.io/ownitall/
+all there currently is, the automated javadoc documentation: https://ryzenpay.github.io/ownitall/

 ## Flags
 - -h : help command, and will display all current flags (this list might be out of date)